MobilityNet/mobilitynet.github.io/em-eval-procedure/collecting_new_data.md

   `sensing_regimes.all.specs.json`.
 If one of the comparisons is to a closed source implementation that is not configurable, then this can be a generic string, and the app needs to be manually installed on the phone.
-- `evaluation_trips`: the list of travel trips to be evaluated, along with a small set of waypoints that uniquely defines each route.
-Other locations along the route will be autofilled.
+- `evaluation_trips`: the list of travel trips to be evaluated, specified with geojson polygons for the start and end points, and polylines for the trajectory.
+  Spec creation is actually fairly complex and may require multiple iterations to get right.
+  Note that multi-modal trips may have multiple "legs"
+  - The repo includes a notebook (`spec_creation/create_ground_truth_for_legs.ipynb`) that outlines multiple options for creating evaluation trips or legs, and provides templates on how to visualize them, tweak them, and then combine them into the final spec.
+  - It also includes a notebook (`spec_creation/Validate_spec_before_upload.ipynb`) which validates the entire spec before the upload.
+  - Additional validations or suggestions for reducing the spec creation burden welcome as PRs
 - `setup_notes`: details of how the evaluation phones were set up, and any differences or other things to note.